Chandra Dharma Sena Gooneratne

-Chandra Dharma Sena Gooneratne (1899 – September 8, 1981), also known as the Tan Stranger, was a Sri Lankan political activist, historian, poet, diplomat, and military officer.
+Chandra Dharma Sena Gooneratne (1899 – September 8, 1981), also known as the Tan Stranger, was a Sri Lankan Indologist, poet, diplomat, and military officer.
 During the 1920s and 1930s, he was a lecturer situated in America, specializing in Indology.

 A believer in the principle of liberty, Gooneratne was an outspoken advocate for the Indian independence movement, as well as anti-casteism.
 Later in his life, during the 1950s, he worked in the U.S. Embassy in his home country as an advisor.

 Background

 Chandra Dharma Sena Gooneratne was born in 1899 in Colombo, British Ceylon (present-day Sri Lanka), to Sinhalese Baptist parents, J. W. and Ellen Gooneratne.
 He had three sisters, namely H. A. and W. A. Goonetilleke and F. W. Gunaskare.
 The family was described along the lines of "old" and "high-caste," owning "several landed estates."

 Little is known about Gooneratne's childhood, aside from the fact that he attended the local school Trinity College, Kandy.